angelacao2109/Pottery-E-Commerce-Website/README.md

 ### Why was this stack chosen?

-Frontend: React.js allows for fast rendering and interactive UIs, essential for a smooth user experience in e-commerce.
+React.js allows for fast rendering and interactive UIs, essential for a smooth user experience in e-commerce.
 TailwindCSS and Bootstrap provide responsive, customizable design components for scalability across devices.

-Backend: Django offers a secure, scalable backend with built-in authentication, security, and an admin panel for managing products and orders.
+Django offers a secure, scalable backend with built-in authentication, security, and an admin panel for managing products and orders.
 Axios simplifies frontend-backend communication.

-Database: PostgreSQL is reliable for structured data, while Supabase provides real-time features and easy authentication, enhancing development efficiency.
+PostgreSQL is reliable for structured data, while Supabase provides real-time features and easy authentication, enhancing development efficiency.

-Payments: Stripe is chosen for its seamless integration and strong security.
+Stripe is chosen for its seamless integration and strong security.

-Shipping: Integrating services like Shippo and EasyPost automates label generation and tracking, improving fulfillment.
+Integrating services like Shippo and EasyPost automates label generation and tracking, improving fulfillment.

-Hosting: AWS offers scalable, reliable cloud hosting, ideal for handling traffic spikes.
+AWS offers scalable, reliable cloud hosting, ideal for handling traffic spikes.

-Testing: PyTest is used for backend testing, ensuring reliability in code and APIs.
+PyTest is used for backend testing, ensuring reliability in code and APIs.

 ### Other stacks that were considered: